JohnMarohn/FreqDemod/docs/intro.rst

 Introduction
 ============

 **Summary**.
 This package provides functions for analyzing and plotting the time-dependent frequency and amplitude of a sinusoidally oscillating signal.
 Additional functions are provided for analyzing fluctuations in oscillator amplitude, phase, or frequency.
-The provided functions should work equally well for any oscillating signal, although thee data-fitting and -plotting functions have been written with an oscillating atomic force microscope cantilever in mind.
-The algorithm's only assumption is that the oscillating signal contains a single frequency component (the carrier, in FM-radio terminology).
+The provided functions should work equally well for any oscillating signal, although the included data-fitting and -plotting functions have been written with an oscillating atomic force microscope cantilever in mind.
+The main frequency-demodulation algorithm's only assumption is that the oscillating signal contains a single frequency component (the carrier, in FM-radio terminology).

-**Motivation**: The microcantilevers used in an atomic force microscope experiment oscillate with an amplitude between 0.1 to 100 nanometers and a frequency in the kilohertz range.
+**Motivation**: The microcantilevers used in an atomic force microscope experiment oscillate with an amplitude between 0.1 to 100 nanometers and with a frequency in the kilohertz range.
 A number of microcantilever-based experiments rely on measuring the time-dependent oscillation frequency of a cantilever.
 These experiments include

 * frequency-modulation scanning Kelvin probe force microscopy (FM-SKPM) [#Kikukawa1995jun]_, used to measure a thin film's local capacitance and electrostatic potential;